Land Rover Defender: Td5 engine

-2007 model
+L316 model

-From Spring 2007 a series of changes were made to the Defender, most of which were implemented to meet emissions and safety legislation.
+From spring 2007, a series of changes were made to the Defender, most of which were implemented to meet emissions and safety legislation.
 The biggest change was to the drivetrain.
 The Td5 engine was replaced by an engine from Ford's DuraTorq line (AKA the Puma engine), built in their factory in Dagenham, making the Td5 the last Land Rover engine to be built in-house at Solihull.
 The engine chosen was from the ZSD family, being a version of the 2.4-litre four-cylinder unit also used in the highly successful Ford Transit.
 The engine's lubrication and sealing system was adapted for use in wet, dusty conditions and to maintain lubrication at extreme angles in off-road use.
-The power level remains the same at 122 hp, but with a lower power peak speed for towing and better acceleration.
+The power level remained the same at 122 hp, but with a lower power peak speed for towing and better acceleration.
 Torque output rose from 221 lbft to 265 lbft due to the fitting of a variable-geometry turbocharger.
-This produces a wider spread of torque than the Td5, from 1500 rpm to 2000 rpm.
-The engine is mated to a new six-speed gearbox.
+This produced a wider spread of torque than the Td5, from 1,500 rpm to 2,000 rpm.
+The engine was mated to a new six-speed gearbox.
 First gear is lower than the previous gearbox for better low-speed control, whilst the higher sixth gear is intended to reduce noise and fuel consumption at high speeds.

 The other major changes were to the interior.
 The dashboard layout of the original 110 from 1983 (which was in turn very similar to that used on the Series III from 1971) was replaced with a full-width fascia and different instrumentation.
 Instruments came from the Discovery 3, and some of the centre panels come from the Ford Transit.
 Whilst some interior fittings from the British Leyland parts bin – some of which dated back to the 1970s – were finally dropped, the steering column switchgear (sourced from the Mk.1 Austin Metro) and the ignition switch (from the Morris Marina) were carried over from the previous interior.
 A new heater and ventilation system improved de-misting and heater performance.